What is sulforaphane?

 Sulforaphane can reduce viral load

+The amount of viruses in a person's blood is called the 'viral load.'
+Viral load can tell us if someone's illness is getting better or getting worse.
 Sulforaphane has been shown to decrease viral load in human clinical trials.
 Viruses are tiny infections that replicate in living cells and can cause anything from a mild cough to death.
 The seasonal flu, for example, sickened more than 30 million Americans in 2019.
-But sulforaphane has been shown to decrease flu virus in canine cells.
-It can also inhibit HIV-infection of macrophage cells.
-Sulforaphane has even been short-listed as a potential agent for treating COVID-19.

 Cruciferous veggies have shown potential in the fight against cancer